 As a US citizen or Green Card Holder, filing US expat taxes from the Netherlands is only required if you meet the filing threshold.
 Secondly, understanding your expat tax obligation while living overseas is important because it helps you become fully compliant with the IRS.

-We’ve broken down the essential expat tax info you need to know about living in the Netherlands in this post.
+This post, has broken down the essential expat tax info you need to know about living in the Netherlands.

 Expat Taxes for Americans in the Netherlands

-As a US citizen or permanent resident of the United States, you’ll need to comply with your tax duty by filing US taxes to the IRS every year, no matter where you live.
+As a US citizen or permanent resident of the United States, you’ll need to comply with your tax duty.
+This is done by filing US taxes to the IRS every year, no matter where you live.

-Factually speaking, the US government taxes its citizens worldwide yet offers unique tax benefits and provisions to help individuals avoid double taxation.
+Factually speaking, the US government taxes its citizens worldwide.
+However, they offer unique tax benefits and provisions to help individuals avoid double taxation.
 These benefits include:

 - Foreign Tax Credit: A dollar-for-dollar tax reduction that goes towards foreign-sourced income

-- Foreign Earned Income Exclusion: This is also called the FEIE, in which expats can exclude up to $107,600 of foreign-sourced income from US expat taxes.
+- Foreign Earned Income Exclusion (FEIE): In which expats can exclude up to $107,600 of foreign-sourced income from US expat taxes.

 - Foreign Housing Exclusion: This exclusion allows expats to exclude certain household expenses that come from living abroad.

 - Child Tax Credit: American families can receive $3,600 for each child aged five and under or $3,000 for each child aged six and over.